edfus/stream-editor/README.md

       √ can handle errors thrown from replacement functions corner cases
       √ can handle empty content
-      √ can handle non-string in regular expression split result try-on
+      √ can handle regular expressions that always match √ can handle non-string in a regExp separator's split result try-on
       √ can handle files larger than 64KiB

-  42 passing (325ms)
+  45 passing (332ms)

 ```